Veronese subalgebras and Veronese morphisms for a class of Yang-Baxter algebras

-The notion of \emph{a quadratic set} was introduced in \cite{GI04}, see also \cite{GIM08}, as a set-theoretic analogue of quadratic algebras. \begin{dfn}\cite{GI04} Let $X$ be a nonempty set (possibly infinite) and let $r: X\times X \longrightarrow X\times X$ be a bijective map.
+The notion of \emph{a quadratic set} was introduced in \cite{GI04}, see also \cite{GIM08}, as a set-theoretic analogue of a quadratic algebra. \begin{dfn}\cite{GI04} Let $X$ be a nonempty set (possibly infinite) and let $r: X\times X \longrightarrow X\times X$ be a bijective map.
 In this case we use notation $(X, r)$ and refer to it as \emph{a quadratic set}.
-The image of $(x,y)$ under $r$ is presented as
+The image of $(x,y)$ under $r$ is written as

 This formula defines a ``left action'' $\Lcal: X\times X \longrightarrow X,$ and a ``right action'' $\Rcal: X\times X \longrightarrow X,$ on $X$ as: $\Lcal_x(y)={}^xy$, $\Rcal_y(x)= x^{y}$, for all $x, y \in X$. (i) $(X, r)$ is \emph{non-degenerate}, if the maps $\Lcal_x$ and $\Rcal_x$ are bijective for each $x\in X$. (ii) $(X, r)$ is \emph{involutive} if $r^2 = id_{X\times X}$. (iii) $(X,r)$ is \emph{square-free} if $r(x,x)=(x,x)$ for all $x\in X.$ (iv) $(X, r)$ is \emph{a set-theoretic solution of the Yang--Baxter equation} (YBE) if the braid relation